deveshm/connormcgarr.github.io/_posts/2021-01-09-thread-hijacking.md

 As mentioned earlier, the process for a typical remote injection is:
 1. Allocate a memory region within the target process using `VirtualAllocEx`.
 A handle to the target process must already be existing with an access right of at least `PROCESS_VM_OPERATION` in order to leverage this API successfully.
 This handle can be obtained using the Windows API function `OpenProcess`.
 2. Write your code to the allocated region using `WriteProcessMemory`.
 A handle to the target process must already be existing with an access right of at least `PROCESS_WRITE` and the previously mentioned `PROCESS_VM_OPERATION` - meaning a handle to the remote process must have both of these access rights at minimum to perform remote injection.
-3. Create a remote thread, within the remote process, to execute the shellcode using `CreateRemoteThread`.
+3. Create a remote thread, within the remote process, to execute the shellcode, using `CreateRemoteThread`.

 Our thread hijacking technique will utilize the first two members of the previous list, but instead of `CreateRemoteThread`, our workflow will consist of the following:
 1. Open a handle to the remote process using the aforementioned access rights required by `VirtualAllocEx` and `WriteProcessMemory`.
 2. Loop through the threads on the machine utilizing the Windows API `CreateToolhelp32Snapshot`.
 This loop will contain logic to `break` upon identifying the first thread within the target process.
 3. Upon breaking the loop, open a handle to the target thread using the Windows API function `OpenThread`.
 4. Call `SuspendThread`, passing the former thread handle mentioned as the argument. `SuspendThread` requires the handle has an access right of `THREAD_SUSPEND_RESUME`.
 5. Call `GetThreadContext`, using the thread handle.
 This function requires that handles have a  `THREAD_GET_CONTEXT` access right.
-This function will dump the current state of the CPU registers, processor flags, and other CPU information into a `CONTEXT` record.
+This function will dump the current state of the target thread's CPU registers, processor flags, and other CPU information into a `CONTEXT` record.
 This is because each thread has its own stack, CPU registers, etc. This information will be later used to execute our shellcode and to restore the thread once execution has completed.
 6. Inject the shellcode into the desired process using `VirtualAllocEx` and `WriteProcessMemory`.
 The shellcode that will be used in this blog will be the default Cobalt Strike payload, which is a reflective DLL.
 This payload will be dynamically generated with a user-specified listener that exists already, using a Cobalt Strike Aggressor Script.
 Creation of the Aggressor Script will follow in the latter portions of this blog post.
 The Beacon implant won't be executed quite yet, it will just be sitting within the target remote process, for the time being.
 7. Since Cobalt Strike's default stageless payload is a [reflective DLL](https://blog.cobaltstrike.com/2016/06/15/what-is-a-stageless-payload-artifact/), it works a bit differently than traditional shellcode.
-Because of its a reflective DLL, when the `DllMain` function is called to kick off Beacon, the shellcode never performs a "return", because Beacon calls either `ExitThread` or `ExitProcess` depending on what is specified in the payload by the operator.
+Because it is a reflective DLL, when the `DllMain` function is called to kick off Beacon, the shellcode never performs a "return", because Beacon calls either `ExitThread` or `ExitProcess` to leave `DllMain`, depending on what is specified in the payload by the operator.
 Because of this, it would not be possible to restore the hijacked thread, as the thread will run the `DllMain` function until the operator exits the Beacon, since the stageless raw Beacon artifact does not perform a "return".
 Due to this, we must create a shellcode that our Beacon implant will be wrapped in, with a custom `CreateThread` routine that creates a _local_ thread within the remote process for the Beacon implant to run.
 Essentially, this is one of three components our "new" full payload will "carry", so when execution reaches the remote process, the call to `CreaeteThread`, which creates a local thread, will allocate the thread in the remote process for Beacon to run in.
 This means that the hijacked thread will never actually execute the Beacon implant, it will actually execute a small shellcode, made up of three components, that places the Beacon implant into its own local thread, along with a two other routines that will be described here shortly.
 Up until this point, no code has been executed and everything mentioned is just a synopsis of each component's purpose.
 8. The custom `CreateThread` routine is actually executed by being called from _another_ routine that will be wrapped into our final payload, which is a routine for a call to `NtContinue`.
 This is the second component of our custom shellcode.
 After the `CreateThread` routine is finished executing, it will perform a return back into the `NtContinue` routine.
 After the hijacked thread executes the `CreateThread` routine, the thread needs to be restored with the original CPU registers, flags, etc. it had before the thread hijack occurred. `NtContinue` will be talked about in the latter portions of this post, but for now just know that `NtContinue`, at a high level, is a function in `ntdll.dll` that accepts a pointer to a `CONTEXT` record and sets the calling thread to that context.
 Again, no code has been executed so far.
 The only thing that has changed is our large "final payload" has added another component to it, `NtContinue`.
-9. The `CreateThread` stub is first prepended with a stack alignment stub, which performs bitwise AND with the stack pointer, to ensure a 16-byte alignment.
-Some function calls fail if they are not 16-byte aligned, and this ensures when the shellcode performs a call to the `CreateThread` stub, it is first 16-byte aligned. `malloc` is then invoked to create one giant buffer that all components necessary are copied to.
+9. The `CreateThread` routine is first prepended with a stack alignment routine, which performs bitwise AND with the stack pointer, to ensure a 16-byte alignment.
+Some function calls fail if they are not 16-byte aligned, and this ensures when the shellcode performs a call to the `CreateThread` routine, it is first 16-byte aligned. `malloc` is then invoked to create one giant buffer that all of these "moving parts" are added to.
 10. Now that there is one contiguous buffer for the final payload, using `VirtualAllocEx` and `WriteProcessMemory`, again, the final payload, consisting of the three routines, is injected into the remote process.
 11. Lastly, the previously captured `CONTEXT` record is updated to point the `DWORD.Rip` member, which represents the value of the 64-bit instruction pointer, to the address of our full payload.
 12. `SetThreadContext` is then called, which forces the target thread to be updated to point to the final payload, and `ResumeThread` is used to queue our shellcode execution, by resuming the hijacked thread.